stibbons1990/hex/docs/blog/posts/2025-07-27-playing-steam-games-in-the-browser-with-self-hosted-steam-headless-service.md

 fi
 ```

-This relies on `USER_PASSWORD` environment variable existing, which should be in places from
+This relies on `USER_PASSWORD` environment variable existing, which should be in places
-the deployment above.
-With this, clicking on the big **Connect** button prompts for the pasword.
+from the deployment above.
+With this, clicking on the big **Connect** button prompts for

-## Open Issues
+the pasword.
+To make this script available, executable and *writeable* to the the
+`steam-headless` container, the [deployment](#headless-steam-deployment) includes the
+script as a `ConfigMap` (which is always read-only) and copies it into the
+`steam-headless` container using an `init-container`.

 ### Audio over SSL